blackbhc/refactor/development-manual/development.md

     If the line is in boolean type, its content will set as "true" for better consistence of internal usage.
   - `read`: the main interface used to read the parameter file, based on `line_parser`.
   - `insert_to_table`: insert the parsed key-value pair into the hash table.
-The hash table is defined with string key and a structure value (`galotfa::ini::Value`) pair.
+The hash table is defined with string-type key and a `ini::Value`-type value.
 The key of the hash table = section name + "_" + key name of parameter in the ini file, where the space in the section name will be replaced by `_`.
   - `get_xxx`: the function to extract the value of a key in the parameter file.
 Support to get boolean, number, string, and vector of number and string.